Examples of customizing Ecwid

 - synchronize store data with your databases (MySQL, PostgreSQL, any other one) or services like QuickBooks, eFulfillment.

-- update, products stock, change coupon availability in bulk.
+- update, product stock, change coupon availability in bulk.

 Let’s say you are always running low on large t-shirts.
 It inconveniences shoppers and costs you money – people can’t order shirts you don’t have.